Navid200/xDrip/docs/Nightscout/NS_Install.md

 **Phase 2**
 You will be asked to provide an email address in this stage.
 Please see [this page](./GC_WhyEmail.md) if you are wondering why.
+You will need 10-15 minutes to complete this.

 To complete the installation, go to the Google Cloud setup submenu and select item 2 on the menu "Install Nightscout Phase 2" and enter.

 You will be asked to choose API_SECRET.
 You will need your API_SECRET to access Nightscout.